 Behavior-driven development (BDD) is a software development methodology in which an application is specified and designed by describing how its behavior should appear to an outside observer.

-Continuous integration (CI) is a software engineering practice in which isolated changes are immediately tested and reported on when they are added to a larger code base.
-The goal of CI is to provide rapid feedback so that if a defect is introduced into the code base, it can be identified and corrected as soon as possible.
+Continuous integration (CI) is a software engineering practice in which frequent, isolated changes are immediately tested and reported on when they are added to a larger code base.

 Integration-centric business process management suite (IC-BPMS) combines business process management (BPM) and service-oriented architecture (SOA)...
 (Continued)

 JUnit is an open source framework designed for the purpose of writing and running tests in the Java programming language...
 (Continued)

-Model-driven development (MDD) is a paradigm for writing and implementing computer programs quickly, effectively and at minimum cost.
+Model-driven development (MDD) is a format to write and implement software quickly, effectively and at minimum cost.